paulb17/Machine-Powered-Investing-in-Lending-Club/README.md

     * Algorithms: Logistic Regression, Kernel SVM (SVC), Random Forest Classifier, XGBoost, Voting Classifier and K-means clustering

 ## [Data Wrangling Notebook](https://github.com/paulb17/Machine-Powered-Investing-in-Lending-Club/blob/master/Data_Wrangling%20.ipynb)
-In this notebook raw Ledning Club data was cleaned to remove information an investor would not have at the time of making the investment.
+In this notebook raw Lending Club data was cleaned to remove information an investor would not have at the time of making the investment.
 A brief summary of the steps taken is listed below:

 **Removing Extraneous Data**
 1. Removing columns with 100% missing values.